You are here

 - You serve as a volunteer firefighter or a member of a rescue squad or ambulance crew for any federal, state or local government agency

 You must make your request in writing!
-Requests will not be granted over the phone.
+Requests cannot be granted over the phone.
 Please, do not wait until the last minute to make your request.
 Allow sufficient time for the paperwork to be received and reviewed by the court before your reporting date.

-If the basis of your request is a permanent disability or temporary medical problem, attach a doctor's statement to your request.
+If the basis of your request is a permanent disability or temporary medical problem, please attach a doctors statement to your request.

 If the basis of your request is prior vacation plans, provide the exact dates you will be traveling.
 A copy of your itinerary is not needed.

 You will receive a response to your request from the jury clerk.
-Your request is not granted unless you receive notification from the jury clerk.
+Until you receive confirmation of your excuse or deferral, you remain on call.

 Does my employer have to pay me my normal wages if I'm serving on a jury?